Cratis/Chronicle/README.md

 built into it.

 Read the documentation on our site [https://cratis.io](https://cratis.io) for all the details.
-For general guidance on the core values and principles we @ Aksio use, read more [here](https://github.com/aksio-insurtech/Home/blob/main/profile/README.md).
+For general guidance on the core values and principles we @ use, read more [here](https://github.com/Cratis/.github/blob/main/profile/README.md).

 If you want to jump into building this repository and possibly contributing, please refer to [contributing](./Documentation/contributing.md).

 ## Opening in VSCode online

-If you prefer to browse the code in VSCode, you can do so by clicking [here](https://vscode.dev/github/aksio-insurtech/Cratis).
+If you prefer to browse the code in VSCode, you can do so by clicking [here](https://vscode.dev/github/cratis/Cratis).

 ## Running the samples